mueslimak3r/jellyfin-deluge-openvpn-server/README.md

 Now configure your raspberry pi to use that port for SSH.
 I use dropbear so I set that in "/etc/default/dropbear", but for openssh set it in "/etc/ssh/sshd_config".
 Once you make sure that you can ssh using that port, forward that port through your router settings (TCP).

 I used cloudflare's dns to set this up.
+In cloudflare, in the SSL/TLS tab I set it to "full (strict)".
+In the DNS tab I add two new 'A' records.
+"Name" is set to the name of the subdomain.
+This needs to match what you set in the Caddyfile when you install Caddy.
+In this case I have two subdomains.
+One for jellyfin and one for the deluge web-ui.

+Type    Name      Content	                      TTL     Proxy A       jellyfin  (public ip of raspberry pi)   Auto    Proxied A       p2p       (public ip of raspberry pi)   Auto    Proxied

 # Step 5, install caddy